Syncplay/syncplay/README.md

 ### Notification messages

 * `Rewinded due to time difference` - This means that your media player ended up too far in front of at least one other viewer and has jumped back to keep you in sync.
 This is usually because someone's computer isn't powerful enough to play the file smoothly.
-* `File you're playing is different from [user]'s` - This means that the name, length and/or duration of the file that the user is playing is different from the file that you are playing.
+* `File you're playing is different from [user]'s` - This means that the filename, length and/or duration of the file that the user is playing is different from the file that you are playing.
 This is for information only and is not an error.

 ## How to use the server